dainelli98/video-caption/README.md

 Even though we wanted to use a fully pretrained model, and we were able to obtain good enough results with it, we think that it would be worth exploring if it is possible to obtain better results if we fine-tune the model encoder and retrain it with the decoder and our training data.

 This together with the previous point may enable us to train with the full embeddings and bigger model architectures.
 Though it may be unnecessary given that we are already obtaining good results.

+### Use schedule sampling to improve performance with BPE

+We obtained poor performance using BPE vocabulary.
+We think that we can iterate this approach by revising how we train the model.

+Scheduled Sampling is a technique that addresses the discrepancy between training and inference in sequence-to-sequence models.
+It gradually shifts the model from relying solely on ground truth tokens during training to using its own predictions during decoding.

+However, as training progresses, the model increasingly uses its own predicted tokens as input, resembling real-world inference conditions.

 ## References